Esther as a Disney Princess?

 Obviously, the Divine is presence in the story too, because duh, the Divine is present in everything.
 In the mud, in light, in the sexiness — the Divine is all of those things.
 Obviously, Esther was more than just good looks; it takes serious chutzpah to go before the most powerful leader of the land and reveal oneself in one’s most vulnerable identity.
 Esther found herself with a life-changing choice: stay hidden or be brave and reveal herself.

+And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.
 These are the words of writer and arch-sensualist, Anaïs Nin.
 They echo the story of Megillah Esther.
 Baruch Hashem (Thank G-d) Esther bloomed.